How To measure your body on The Bike App

 Your thighs are your upper legs.
 The thighs are the link between the hip joint and the knee joint.

-To measure your thigh, measure the distance between the widest bone of your hip joint to the center of your knee joint.
+To measure your thigh, measure the distance between the center of your hip joint to the center of your knee joint.
 The center of your knee joint should not move when bending the knee.

 Tibia